wiluen/DeepCAT/README.md

 1. Data collection: collect offline exploration data, including cluster metric states, configuration values, rewards.
 2. Use the data to form `memory pool` for offline training (`offline_train()` function in `DeepCAT.py`) and save the model.
 3. Use the model to tune configuration for big data frameworks using `tune()` in `DeepCAT.py`.
 Note there are 2 polciy:
-   - if the worklaod is **known**, DeepCAT will direct conduct optimization.
+   - if the worklaod is **known**, DeepCAT+ will direct conduct optimization, details in `DeepCAT.py`.
-   - if the worklaod is **unknown**, DeepCAT will use Progressive Neural Networks for continual learning to enhence it's adaptability.
+   - if the worklaod is **unknown**, DeepCAT+ will use Progressive Neural Networks for continual learning to enhence it's adaptability, details in `DeepCAT_with_PNN.py`.
-4. Compare DeepCAT with CDBTune, OtterTune and Qtune baselines
+4. Compare DeepCAT with CDBTune, OtterTune and Qtune baselines.

 ### Environment Version
 - Hadoop 2.7.3